Bacon-Wrapped Venison Backstrap Roast

 Venison is as organic as it gets!
 It also has less cholesterol than turkey and 50% less fat than beef.
-This tender venison roast is marinated in teriyaki marinade, then wrapped in bacon before roasting.
-Perfect for the last weekend of deer season in Alabama.
+My Bacon-Wrapped Venison Backstrap Roast is marinated in teriyaki marinade, then wrapped in bacon before roasting.
+Perfect for Thanksgiving, Christmas or any holiday.
 Yum!

 For my family, it is also drastically less expensive than beef because my husband and son are avid hunters and we have a deep freeze full of venison hamburger, sausage, tenderloin, and stew meat.
 I often mix one pound of ground venison with one pound of 80/20 ground beef because venison is extremely lean.

 This week alone, I used the combination of ground venison and ground beef for meatloaf and shepherd’s pie.

 Is Venison a healthy choice?